LARS-research/AutoSF/README.md

     }

 ## Acknowledgement
-    This repository is developed by Zhanke Zhou as an intern at 4Paradigm Inc. mentored by Dr.Yongqi Zhang.
+    This repository is developed by [Zhanke Zhou](https://github.com/AndrewZhou924) as an intern at 4Paradigm Inc. mentored by [Yongqi Zhang](https://yzhangee.github.io/).